Max Slater

 The last aspect of differentiation we’ll need to understand is how to differentiate function composition.

-\[h(x) = g(f(x)) \implies h^\prime(x) = g^\prime(f(x))\cdot f^\prime(x)\]
+\[ h(x) = g(f(x)) \implies h^\prime(x) = g^\prime(f(x))\cdot f^\prime(x) \]

-We could prove this fact with a bit of real analysis, but the relationship is again easier to understand by thinking of the derivative as higher order function.
+We could prove this fact with a bit of analysis, but the relationship is again easier to understand by thinking of the derivative as higher order function.
 In this perspective, the chain rule itself is just a function composition.

-For example, let’s assume \(h(\mathbf{x}) : \mathbb{R}^2 \mapsto \mathbb{R}\) is composed of \(f(\mathbf{x}) : \mathbb{R}^2 \mapsto \mathbb{R}^2\) and \(g(\mathbf{x}) : \mathbb{R}^2 \mapsto \mathbb{R}\).
+For example, let’s assume $$h(\mathbf{x}) : \mathbb{R}^2 \mapsto \mathbb{R}$$ is composed of $$f(\mathbf{x}) : \mathbb{R}^2 \mapsto \mathbb{R}^2$$ and $$g(\mathbf{x}) : \mathbb{R}^2 \mapsto \mathbb{R}$$.

-In order to translate a \(\Delta \mathbf{x}\) vector to a \(\Delta h\) vector, we can first use \(f^\prime\) to map \(\Delta \mathbf{x}\) to \(\Delta \mathbf{f}\), based at \(\mathbf{x}\).
-Then we can use \(g^\prime\) to map \(\Delta \mathbf{f}\) to \(\Delta g\), based at \(f(x)\).
+In order to translate a $$\Delta \mathbf{x}$$ vector to a $$\Delta h$$ vector, we can first use $$\nabla f$$ to map $$\Delta \mathbf{x}$$ to $$\Delta \mathbf{f}$$, based at $$f(\mathbf{x})$$.
+Then we can use $$\nabla g$$ to map $$\Delta \mathbf{f}$$ to $$\Delta g$$, based at $$g(f(\mathbf{x}))$$.

 Because our derivatives/gradients/Jacobians are linear functions, we’ve been representing them as scalars/vectors/matrices, respectively.
 That means we can easily compose them with the typical linear algebraic multiplication rules.
 Writing out the above example symbolically:

-\[\begin{align*} \nabla h(\mathbf{x}) &= \nabla g(f(\mathbf{x}))\cdot \nabla f(\mathbf{x}) \\ &= \begin{bmatrix}g_{x_1}(f(\mathbf{x}))& g_{x_2}(f(\mathbf{x}))\end{bmatrix} \begin{bmatrix}f_{1_{x_1}}(\mathbf{x}) & f_{1_{x_2}}(\mathbf{x})\\ f_{2_{x_1}}(\mathbf{x}) & f_{2_{x_2}}(\mathbf{x})\end{bmatrix} \\ &= \begin{bmatrix}g_{x_1}(f(\mathbf{x}))f_{1_{x_1}}(\mathbf{x}) + g_{x_2}(f(\mathbf{x}))f_{2_{x_1}}(\mathbf{x}) & g_{x_1}(f(\mathbf{x}))f_{1_{x_2}}(\mathbf{x}) + g_{x_2}(f(\mathbf{x}))f_{2_{x_2}}(\mathbf{x})\end{bmatrix} \end{align*}\]
+\[ \begin{align*} \nabla h(\mathbf{x}) &= \nabla g(f(\mathbf{x}))\cdot \nabla f(\mathbf{x}) \\ &= \begin{bmatrix}g_{x_1}(f(\mathbf{x}))& g_{x_2}(f(\mathbf{x}))\end{bmatrix} \begin{bmatrix}f_{1_{x_1}}(\mathbf{x}) & f_{1_{x_2}}(\mathbf{x})\\ f_{2_{x_1}}(\mathbf{x}) & f_{2_{x_2}}(\mathbf{x})\end{bmatrix} \\ &= \begin{bmatrix}g_{x_1}(f(\mathbf{x}))f_{1_{x_1}}(\mathbf{x}) + g_{x_2}(f(\mathbf{x}))f_{2_{x_1}}(\mathbf{x}) & g_{x_1}(f(\mathbf{x}))f_{1_{x_2}}(\mathbf{x}) + g_{x_2}(f(\mathbf{x}))f_{2_{x_2}}(\mathbf{x})\end{bmatrix} \end{align*} \]

 The result is a 2D vector representing a gradient that transforms 2D vectors to 1D vectors.
-The composed function \(h\) had two inputs and one output, so that’s correct.
-We can also notice that each term corresponds to the chain rule applied to a different computational path from a component of \(\mathbf{x}\) to \(h\).
+The composed function $$h$$ had two inputs and one output, so that’s correct.
+We can also notice that each term corresponds to the chain rule applied to a different computational path from a component of $$\mathbf{x}$$ to $$h$$.

 Optimization